s-hamann/ansible-openwrt-configuration/README.md

     When `timezone` and `zonename` are not set or set to `UTC` in `openwrt_config_system`, the cron job is also disabled by default.
     For more information, see:
     https://forum.openwrt.org/t/parental-control-times-not-dst-aware/92120
+* `openwrt_config_cronjobs`
+    A list of cron jobs to set up.
+    Each list item may be:
+    1. A simple string that gets added to the `root` user's crontab.
+    2. A dictionary with the following keys:
+      * `time`
+        A time specification as understood by cron.
+      * `user`
+        The system user to run the cron job.
+        The user needs to exist on the system.
+        Defaults to `root`.
+      * `command`
+        The command to run.

 Dependencies
 ------------